By Scott Vierick, Historian

 Brown’s Provisional Army

 The show also takes liberties in its depiction of the men who accompanied Brown on the raid of Harpers Ferry.
 Several of Brown’s actual accomplices, like John Cook, OP (Osborne Perry) Anderson, and Dangerfield Newby, are represented.
 Others, like Attucks Copeland, appear to be based on real people but have had their names changed.
-Others, like Ottawa Jones—a Native American ally—are completely fictional.
+Others are completely fictional.

 The series also makes some changes to which of Brown’s sons joined him at the Kennedy Farm to prepare for the raid.
 While the movie portrays sons Jason Brown, Salmon Brown, and John Brown Jr. as joining the effort, the actual army included Owen Brown (who survived), Oliver Brown (killed), and Watson Brown (killed).
 Although Brown did have sons named Jason, Salmon, and John Jr. (who all fought with him in Kansas), they did not join him at Harpers Ferry.
 The series also accurately depicts Brown’s daughter, Annie, and daughter-in-law Martha coming to the Kennedy Farm to serve as lookouts.
 In fact, Annie Brown’s reminiscences of the raid have helped historians understand the actions taken by Brown and his men before the raid.
 Likewise, nosy neighbor Mrs. Hoffmaster is also real, and her “friendliness” was a constant source of frustration for the plotting raiders.
 However, it is doubtful that she pieced together all of the details of the plan as she does in the series.